autosome-ru/dream2022/README.md

 |-|----------|---------------|----------------|--------------|----------|--------|
 |**1**|autosome.org|2022-07-31T19:39:12+03:00|0.829|0.860|0.952|0.979|

 just run the `test.sh` bash script.
-Then, predictions will be saved to the `results.json` file.
-Note that the original `results.json` (i.e. the one that we uploaded to the leaderboard) will be overwritten.
+Then, predictions will be saved to the `results.txt` file.
+Note that the original `results.txt` (i.e. the one that corresponds to the json file that we uploaded to the leaderboard; for convenience, the `results.json` that was upload it also supplied alongside the repository -- the only difference is the format) will be overwritten.
+If you want to obtain predictions in `json` format as was required by the leaderboard system, consider changing `--output_format tsv` and `--output results.txt` to `--output_format json` and `--output results.json` respectively.

 ## Training